 Highest Level of Newborn Intensive Care

-- Level 4 NICU allows us to offer the highest level of care available for newborns who are premature, critically-ill or have a life threatening health condition.
+- Level IV NICU allows us to offer the highest level of care available for newborns who are premature, critically ill or have a life-threatening health condition.

 Bonding After Delivery

 In most cases, you will labor, give birth and then recover for a short period in the same room.
-After vaginal birth you will spend about two hours in your Labor and Delivery room with your newborn.
-If you have a C-Section, your baby will spend a short time with you and then will be waiting for you in the recovery area when your surgery is completed.
+After a vaginal birth, you will spend about two hours in your labor and delivery with your newborn.
+If you have a C-section, your baby will spend a short time with you and then will be waiting for you in the recovery area when your surgery is completed.

 After a healthy delivery, initial bonding time is always given to the baby and family.
-The hospital strives to limit separation between mothers and newborns, even for women undergoing a cesarean section.
-The Golden Hour immediately after birth is critical for family bonding, even if you delivered by cesarean section.
+The hospital strives to limit separation between mothers and newborns, even for women undergoing a cesarean delivery.
+The golden hour immediately after birth is critical for family bonding, even if you delivered by cesarean delivery.
 We encourage skin-to-skin contact within the first hour of delivery for both the mother and her partner.
 We also encourage the mother to initiate breastfeeding during the Golden Hour.

-You will transition from the Labor and Delivery Unit to our Mother Baby Unit (MBU) paired with Couplet Care.
+You will transition from the labor and delivery unit to our mother baby unit (MBU) paired with couplet care.
 Here, healthy babies and their mothers stay together day and night for bonding and care while they recover.
-New mothers generally stay in the Mother Baby Unit for 48-hours after a vaginal delivery and 72-hours after a cesarean section.
+New mothers generally stay in the mother baby unit for 48-hours after a vaginal delivery and 72-hours after a cesarean delivery.

 During this time, we do all that we can to support breastfeeding success.
-As a designated Baby-Friendly Hospital, our policies and care practices meet the gold standard for mother baby care practices related to breastfeeding.
-All of our postpartum nurses have completed several hours of breastfeeding education.
+Our policies and care practices meet the gold standard for mother baby care practices related to breastfeeding.
+All of our mother baby nurses have completed several hours of breastfeeding education.
 Lactation consultants are also available 24/7 to discuss beneficial techniques and to help you through those first few breastfeeding sessions.